E-ACT Modern Slavery Statement 2020-2021

 Our supply chains are UK based and key supply areas cover catering, maintenance/repairs, agency staff and cleaning.

 We work to the highest professional standards and comply with all laws, regulations and rules relevant to our business.
 We expect the same high standards from those we work with and are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+We act ethically and with integrity in all of our charitable and business relations.

 Policies, documentation and key relationships